jiratouchmhp/terraform-ai-app/README.md

     az role assignment create --assignee <appId> --role "Owner" --scope /subscriptions/<your-subscription-id>

+**Authentication for Terraform**

+Configuring Azure Service Principal Authentication

+In order to authenticate with Azure, you need to set the following environment variables with the Service Principal credentials:

+    backend "azurerm" {
+        resource_group_name   = "xxxxx"
+        storage_account_name  = "xxxxx"
+        container_name        = "xxxxx"
+        key                   = "xxxxx.tfstate"
+    }

+>Alternatively, you can add these details directly to a Terraform provider file (not recommended for production):

 ### 4. Setting Up Backend State in Azure Storage
 Terraform uses a backend to store state files.
 In this project, we configure an Azure Storage Account as the backend for state management.